 \section{Acknowledgment}

-The first author's work was supported by the National Key Research and Development Program of China 2021YFA1001800, the National Natural Science Foundation of China 12101027 and the Fundamental Research Funds for the Central Universities.
-Both authors were supported by the Austrian Science Fund (FWF): Project P36545.
+We would like to thank the referee for their comments.
+The work of the first author was supported by the National Key Research and Development Program of China 2021YFA1001800, the National Natural Science Foundation of China 12101027, and the Fundamental Research Funds for the Central Universities.
+Both authors were supported by the Austrian Science Fund (FWF) under Project P36545.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace}

 \textsc{School of Mathematical Sciences, Beihang University, Beijing 100191, China,} {\href{mailto:huyingxiang@buaa.edu.cn}{huyingxiang@buaa.edu.cn}}

 \textsc{Institut f\"{u}r Diskrete Mathematik und Geometrie,\\ Technische Universit\"{a}t Wien, Wiedner Hauptstra\ss e 8-10,\\ 1040 Wien, Austria,} {\href{mailto:yingxiang.hu@tuwien.ac.at}{yingxiang.hu@tuwien.ac.at}}